senopui/character_select_stand_alone_app/README.md

 1. In most cases, it's the wrong address for the (ComfyUI/WebUI) back-end API.

 A Browser based SAA?
-1. No, consider forward your back-end API.
+1. Currently the answer is "No, consider forward your back-end API", but I'll think about it.
 2. Check `Advanced security settings (API authentication)` for more information.